 Be sure to join us on Thursday evening, October 4, for a welcome reception.
 There will be cocktails and appetizers, and our local host — Korea Center for Investigative Journalism (Newstapa) — promises some grand entertainment from 동화 (Fairytale) band.

-Fairy Tale is a creative traditional Korean music band which plays Korean traditional instruments such as daegeum (Korean bamboo flute), haegeum (Korean fiddle), and geomungo (Korean folk zither), with jeongga (Korean traditional vocal), piano, and percussion.
+Fairy Tale is a creative Korean music band which plays traditional instruments such as daegeum (Korean bamboo flute), haegeum (Korean fiddle), and geomungo (Korean folk zither), with jeongga (Korean traditional vocal), piano, and percussion.
 Their music is inspired by Korean traditional poems and songs.